ecs-org/ecs-docs/admin-manual/maintenance.md

 + Backup is done using duplicity, see [Duplicity Manual](http://duplicity.nongnu.org/duplicity.1.html)
 + Cycle: Backup is done once per day around 00:30
++ Safety Measures for backup:
+  + Database must exist
+  + Storage-Vault must not be empty
++ Contents:
+  + /data/ecs-storage-vault: All uploaded and all created documents
-+ Contents: It consists of a current database dump and the contents of /data/ecs-storage-vault
+  + /data/ecs-pgdump: Current database dump
 + Type, Rotation & Retention:
     + Backup will start with a full backup and do incremental backups afterwards
     + 2 Months after the first full backup a second full backup will be created